About the Program

 Program partners plan to:

-- Develop and implement an evidence-based strategic plan, based on a comprehensive analysis of maternal health needs, to ensure that pregnant and postpartum individuals assessed for poor outcomes benefit from medical and public health programs.
+• Develop and implement an evidence-based strategic plan, based on a comprehensive analysis of maternal health needs, to ensure that pregnant and postpartum women assessed for poor outcomes benefit from medical and public health programs.

-- Learn from community voices about successful existing programs and systems, then integrate and promote those best practices as part of implementing new, innovative maternal health strategies.
+• Learn from community members about successful existing programs and systems, then integrate and promote those best practices as part of implementing new, innovative maternal health strategies.

 California Maternal Health Task Force Steering Committee and Task Force

 The California Department of Public Health—Division of Maternal, Child and Adolescent Health, the California Department of Health Care Services, the Office of the California Surgeon General and CMQCC worked in close collaboration to convene a California Maternal Health Task Force (MHTF) Steering Committee.
 Volunteers representing public health and healthcare sectors, as well as governmental, non-profit and academic partner organizations, were recruited and selected through an application and interview process.
-The final seated committee members include leaders from California’s richly diverse populations and geographic areas, with lived experience in maternal health or experience working to serve patients with lived experience.
+The final seated committee members include multidisciplinary leaders representing communities and geographies across California, with lived experience in maternal health or experience working to serve patients with lived experience.

-The MHTF Steering Committee will strategize approaches for ensuring that at-risk pregnant individuals assessed for poor outcomes can access and benefit from medical and public health services, with the goals of reducing severe maternal morbidity and mortality, and racial, ethnic and cultural inequities.
-The Committee will also be responsible for recruiting, establishing and directing a multidisciplinary, diverse MHTF for California, the first cornerstone of this program.
+The MHTF Steering Committee will strategize approaches for ensuring that all pregnant and postpartum women who are assessed for poor outcomes can access and benefit from medical and public health services, with the goals of reducing severe maternal morbidity and mortality.
+The Committee will also be responsible for recruiting, establishing and directing a MHTF for California, the first cornerstone of this program.